jonathanbyenkya/alx-low_level_programming/README.md

-Welcome, these are my first programming steps in the ALX journey, feel free to have a look
+Welcome, these are my first programming steps in the ALX journey of c language.
+Feel free to have a look, thanks.